noobiept-other/blog_example/readme.md

 Some basic admin configuration.
 Note that we're setting the `slug` field to be automatically populated based on the title.

 Now that we have our data defined, time to display it!
-For now we'll simply show a list of all the added posts.

 ## blog/urls.py ##